pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

     t_ref(Ref(&string)); // ❌ - expected ref, found struct
     t_ref(&Ref(&string)); // ✅

-    // string var is bounded by 'static which is bounded by 'a t_bound(string); // ✅
+    // string can outlive 'static which is longer than 'a t_bound(string); // ✅
 }
 ```